digitaljerry/dotfiles/README.md

 # Ryan Bates Dot Files

 These are config files to set up a system.
-Forked from [Oh My ZSH](https://github.com/ryanb/dotfiles) which gives a good base to start my own dotfiles.
+Forked from [ryanb dotfiles](https://github.com/ryanb/dotfiles) which gives a good base to start my own dotfiles.

 Works both on Mac OS X and Linux.